orthecreedence/pretend-event-loop/README.md

 CPU-intensive tasks.
 It's a *really* good idea to keep this number at num-cores - 1 (the fourth core is used for the main thread).

-    *max-blocking-ops*
+    *max-passive-threads*

 `integer`.
-How many blocking operations are allowed to happen at once.
-If the number of blocking operations reaches this value, the next time a blocking op is queued, the active thread will block until a passive thread becomes available.
-In the future, this will probably change to be a configurable
+How many threads are spawned specifically for running blocking ops.
-parameter: `*block-passive-when-saturated*` or something.
-For now, it blocks when full.
+If more than `*max-passive-threads*` blocking ops are queued, they are pulled out by the passive threads FIFO.

     (event-loop-start &key error-handler)